 The first step towards your new van life is buying a campervan.
 And it’s a huge decision.
 One you want to get right.

-It’s easy to get excited when you first see the cosy looking interior of a used camper or the 4×4 capability of a Sprinter van ready for conversion.
+It’s easy to get excited when you first see the cozy-looking interior of a used camper vans or the 4×4 capability of a Sprinter van ready for conversion.

 But get over that excitement quick smart.
 Love is blind so do not fall in love with it just yet!

 Instead, keep a level head.
-Inspect the van thoroughly to avoid inadvertently buying a rust bucket, prone to mechanical problems and not fit to live in without significant additional spend.
+Inspect the van thoroughly to avoid inadvertently buying a rust bucket, prone to mechanical problems, and not fit to live in without significant additional spending.

-There are things to consider before you commit to buy or build.
+There are things to consider before you commit to buying or building.
 Your new home on wheels is a significant investment in money and time.

-To help you, we’ve detailed everything you should ask and inspect when buying a campervan.
+To help you, we’ve detailed everything you should ask and inspect when buying a camper vans.

 You can even download our handy checklist to bring with you to the viewing.

-You’ve done your research and have a couple of van makes and models in mind.
+You’ve done your research and have a couple of vans, makes, and models in mind.

 Begin by browsing the market.
-Look on Ebay, Autotrader, Craigslist and so on.
+Look on Autotrader, Craigslist, and so on.
 Check out the local classified ads too.

 What about camper van conversion companies near you?
-They often have camper van conversions for sale, fresh out of the workshops.
+They often have camper vans conversions for sale, fresh out of the workshops.

-Get active on the online forums on social media too.
+Get active in the online forums on social media too.
 They often have for sale boards.

 Word of mouth and recommendations can result in finding gems before they even hit the classifieds.